These huge cookies are packed with rice crispies, porridge oats and delicious chunks of dark and milk chocolate.

 If you like your biscuits or cookies to be crispy, bake longer.
 If you like them to be softer, leave the cookies on the baking tray for a few minutes before removing to cooling racks.

-This chocolate chip cookie recipe uses yogurt instead of eggs.
+This chocolate chip cookie recipe uses yoghurt instead of eggs.
 It's perfect for birthday parties if you're worried about some kids having an allergy to eggs.
 They turn out nice and crisp with a terrific flavour; easy to make, too.